 The artificial snowfall had ceased and the twin suns, now high overhead, quickly turned the drifts into grey slush.
 The narrow streets were alive with activity.
-Ground cars were banned on set and instead the road heaved with robot oxen hauling heavily-laden wagons, alongside which hurried camera crews and technicians disguised as merchants and serfs.
-Jugglers, stilt walkers, acrobats and other street entertainers in odd and colourful garb did their best to enliven proceedings for the benefit of the watching audience.
+Ground cars were banned on set and instead the road heaved with robot oxen hauling heavily laden carts, alongside which hurried camera crews and technicians disguised as merchants and serfs.
+Jugglers, stilt walkers, acrobats and other street entertainers in colourful garb did their best to enliven proceedings for the watching audience.

 Within the commotion, the apprehensive faces of the contestants were easy to spot.
-News had come in from Barnard's Star that a couple of ex-Gods of Avalon mechanical wolves, used by a private security company to patrol a ski resort on Ascension, had just yesterday malfunctioned and almost eaten four teenagers and a park ranger.
+News had come in from Barnard's Star that two ex-Gods of Avalon mechanical wolves, used by a private security company to patrol a ski resort on Ascension, had malfunctioned and almost eaten four teenagers and a park ranger.
 The sight of a maintenance crew at Londinium Bridge, trying to pry a cyberclone knight's leg from the jaws of a huge tiger cyborg, did little to settle the contestants' nerves.

-On the other side of the Thamesis, the brightly-coloured tents and heraldic banners of the tournament ground beckoned amidst a sea of contestants and entourage, audience and crew.
+On the other side of the Thamesis, the brightly coloured tents and heraldic banners of the tournament ground beckoned amidst a sea of contestants, invited guests, cyberclone handlers and broadcast crews.
 Ex-Governor Kourete and his two young followers, having crossed the bridge, were almost at the gates to the riverside arena when the boy pretending to be Kay called a halt.

 "I need to go back!" he cried, looking sheepish.
 "I've forgotten my sword!"